photoprism/photoprism-docs/docs/getting-started/advanced/transcoding.md

     Note that your hardware may not support certain video codecs and resolutions.
 In this case, the software encoder is used automatically.

 !!! tldr ""
     Our examples use the new `docker compose` command by default.
-If your server does not yet support it, you can still use `docker-compose` or alternatively `podman-compose` on Red Hat-compatible Linux distributions.
+If your server does not yet support it, you can still use `docker-compose` or alternatively `podman-compose` on Red Hat-compatible distributions.

 !!! example ""
     **Help improve these docs!** You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.